Pakistani passenger jet crashes near Karachi airport | DW | 22.05.2020

 A spokesperson for the state-run Pakistan International Airlines (PIA) Abdul Sattar told the newspaper Dawn that the flight was carrying 90 passengers and 8 crew members and had been due to land at Jinnah international airport from the eastern city of Lahore.

-The respected daily said a rescue operation was underway and emergency workers had arrived at the scene.
+The newspaper said a rescue operation was underway and emergency workers had arrived at the scene.

 There were no immediate reports on the number of casualties.